China Town (2011 film): Critical reception

+China Town received mixed reviews from critics, with praise on the cast performance, comedy scenes and music, but received criticism for the screenplay.
 Veeyen of Nowrunning.com rated the film 2/5 and said "Despite the spectacular star cast Chinatown, is yet another comedy from Rafi Mecartin.
 It's a mishmash of second hand ideas that have long had their run in movies."
 Paresh C. Pallicha of Rediff also gave the film a 2/5 rating and said, "The film virtually piggybacks on the stars to get the momentum as there is no script to speak of.
 The duo Rafi Mecartin that was known for their comical writing in the nineties has now reached a stage where they borrow dialogues from email forwards.
 That's the sorry state of the film.
 It will be futile to dwell on the performance of the actors as there is no solid material to back them.
 This one's a no-brainer and can be watched if you are not looking for thought-provoking stuff."
 The reviewer of Sify said, "Chinatown works fine, if you leave your brains back home.
 It belongs to the 'don't think too much about what is happening' kind, which defies logic but leaves you in splits at times.".
 The New Indian Express wrote that "The movie has a good sense of pacing in the first half, but fails to up the ante" and that Mohanlal is "quite impressive", Jayaram is okay, Dileep with his comedy numbers, is "the live element in the movie", and concluded that "Overall, Chinatown, which could have been a lot more, in absence of genuineness, ends up being a 'fan' carnival than a fun carnival".